You must proofread your business writing so it is as correct as you can make it for three reasons:

 - If the sentence is longer or is complicated, read the entire sentence again looking for sentence errors.

 - Look at punctuation specifically.
 You might see, “it was possible—but would not guarantee,” with a dash in it.
 Look twice at that.
 Is the dash the longer em dash —, or is it just a hyphen -?
+It should be a dash.
 Is this the appropriate place for an em dash?
-If you have doubts, don’t use the punctuation or look up the rule in your grammar textbook.
+If you have doubts, don’t use the punctuation or look up the rule for using it in your grammar textbook.

 - You might see this sentence: “Her report was an eye opener; it made me think twice.”
 It has a semicolon.
 That’s an unusual punctuation mark that causes business writers problems.
 In this case, the semicolon is used correctly.
 You must have a complete sentence on either side of the semicolon.
 Double-check that.